bp/resqpy/docs/CONTRIBUTING.rst

 ======================

 Resqpy is an open source project released under the MIT license.
-Contributions of all forms are most welcomed!
+Contributions of all forms are most welcome!

 Resqpy was created by Andy Beer.